campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

 So, naturally, Xenoblade Chronicles 3 sees Monolithsoft upping the ante in just about every regard: environments are bigger, combat is more complex, sidequests are more plentiful, and narratively, the stakes are arguably as high as they've ever been.

+This is especially notable given this game's predecessor, Xenoblade Chronicles 2, which was criticized for being "too anime".
+Even though <text-with-tooltip :tooltip="'It implies that anime is inherently childish and silly, which is objectively untrue.
+Yes, anime meant for children and teens can be silly and obnoxious, but anime exists for many demographics.'">I take issue with this phrase,</text-with-tooltip> I understand and mostly agree with the sentiment: despite Xenoblade 2's attempts to establish a complex narrative, spanning multiple games and universes, these attempts are undermined by its proclivity for [fanservice](https://gintendo-namer.squarespace.com/articles/2018/2/5/xenoblade-the-sjw-article), [penis jokes](https://www.youtube.com/watch?v=XMBRC1dHALY), [accidental boob touching](https://www.youtube.com/watch?v=kc-u936MOB4), and other kinds of generic anime silliness.
+This is made worse by a terrible North American localization: many of the game's attempted jokes and humor fall flat due to the actors' stilted delivery and the game's unnatural-sounding script.

+I'm not here to blame and shame people for enjoying sexiness and silliness, but for a series like Xenoblade Chronicles, scenes like this create a tonal dissonance that makes me, the player, take things less seriously.
+Is this an epic sci-fi novel, or smut?

+Xenoblade Chronicles 3, thankfully, swings the pendulum back towards Xenoblade 1's tone (and maybe even further): while the game still gives off that uniquely-japanese levity at times, it never dimishes or distracts the player's investment into its world.